jelhub/scimgateway/README.md

     PFX / PKCS#12 bundle can be used instead of key/cert/ca e.g:

         "pfx": {
           "bundle": "certbundle.pfx",
           "password": "password"
         }

-- **samlprovider** - SAP Hana specific saml provider name.
-Users created in SAP Hana needs to have a saml provider defined.
+- **endpoint** - Contains endpoint specific configuration according to our plugin code.

   (**) Both port number and password encryption seed may be overridden by setting environment variables before starting the gateway.
 Setting environment variable `SEED` will override default password seed.
-Setting the ScimGateway port in the configuartion file to `"process.env.XXX"` where XXX is the environment variable let gateway use environment variable for port configuration.
+Setting the ScimGateway port in the configuration file to `"process.env.XXX"` where XXX is the environment variable let gateway use environment variable for port configuration.
 This could be useful in cloud systems e.g:

 	    "scimgateway": {
 			...